apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 - Service management operations and queries
 - SAML2 service provider metadata resolution
 - Authentication attempts and transactions

+In the same category, an integration with [Elastic APM](../monitoring/Configuring-Monitoring-ElasticAPM.html) is now available to monitor CAS component execution and register execution spans and traces with Elastic APM.

 ### CAS Initializr